appsquickly/typhoon/README.md

 ### Why XML?

-I had 10 days to get a DI container working over the holiday period.
-I'm not saying XML is the ultimate destination.

-___But I think it's already an improvement if you want: ___
+I'm not saying XML is the ultimate destination. ___But I think it's already an improvement if you want:___

 * Dependencies declared in any order.
 (The order that makes sense).
 * Modularization of application assembly details.